Georgia, Indiana: Geography

+Georgia lies 11 mi southwest of Bedford, the county seat of Lawrence County.
+It is southwest of Mitchell, on what was the Baltimore and Ohio Railroad (B&O).

 History

-Georgia was platted in 1853.
+Georgia was platted by Alexander and John Case, in 1853.
+It was established on section 12 of the township.
 The community was named after the state of Georgia.
 A post office was established at Georgia in 1857, and remained in operation until it was discontinued in 1917.